karask/karask.github.io/_posts/2020-03-16-bitcoin-private-keys.md

 tags: [ 'bitcoin', 'tutorial', 'python', 'keys' ]
 ---

 This part of the tutorial will explore Bitcoin's private keys and how we can create them programmatically.
-The tutorial is aimed to people who already have some knowledge of how Bitcoin works at a high-level and want to delve deeper.
+The tutorial is aimed for people who already have some knowledge of how Bitcoin works at a high-level and want to delve deeper.

 Bitcoin uses the [Elliptic Curve Digital Signature Algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm){:target="_blank"} (ECDSA) to create its private-public key pairs.
 The exact elliptic curve parameters used in Bitcoin are defined by [secp256k1](https://en.bitcoin.it/wiki/Secp256k1){:target="_blank"}.